Newly Redesigned Conservation International Headquarters Receives LEED Gold Certification

-Two fishing nets, left behind from commercial fishing boats, are framed to the left, opposite Timeless Timber’s sustainable wood wall paneling, to reinforce the organization’s commitment to the world’s oceans.
+Two fishing nets, left behind from commercial fishing boats, are framed above to the left, opposite Timeless Timber’s sustainable wood wall paneling, to reinforce the organization’s commitment to the world’s oceans.
 Knowns as “ghost nets”, these abandoned fishing nets make up 46 % of all ocean trash per a 2018 study.
-Conservation International is helping clean up this pollution through diver training that teaches recreational divers how to remove nets and bring them ashore. came from logs preserved in freezing, low-oxygenated waters dating back to the 1800s and 1900s logging boom in the U.S. Great Lakes.
+Conservation International is helping clean up this pollution through diver training that teaches recreational divers how to remove nets and bring them ashore.

 Arlington, Va.
 (August 5, 2019) – Today, Conservation International received LEED Gold certification for its newly redesigned Arlington headquarters.
 Conservation International CEO Dr. M. Sanjayan accepted a plaque commemorating the achievement at a ceremony attended by U.S. Green Building Council (USGBC) President and CEO Mahesh Ramanujam.